devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 }
 ```

-Then when you come up with other formatting styles you could just add them to a switch statement.
+If you wanted to support other formatting styles, you might be tempted to add them to a switch statement.

 ```js
 class SwitchedPrinter {